syftdata/syft/packages/docs/docs/destinations/Warehouse/bigquery.md

 ---
 # Bigquery

-This page describes how to set up the Bigquery as a destination.
+This page describes how to set up Bigquery as a destination.

 ## Set up
-An example setup for the Bigquery is shown below.
+An example setup for Bigquery is shown below.

 ```ts title="src/pages/api/syft.ts"
 // ...